KRFOSS/kali-docs/arm/usb-armory-mki/index.md

 The [USB Armory MKI](https://inversepath.com/usbarmory_mark-one.html) from Inverse Path is an open source hardware design, implementing a flash drive sized computer.
 Kali Linux fits on a microSD card for it.

-By default, the Kali Linux USB Armory MKI image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
+By default, the Kali Linux USB Armory MKI image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on USB Armory MKI - Build-Script Instructions

-Kali no longer provides pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
+Kali does not provide pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
 The script to use is `usbarmory.sh`.

 Once the build script finishes running, you will have an "img" file in the directory where you ran the script from.
 At that point, the instructions are the same as if you had downloaded a pre-built image.